Construction History Society of America

 Interpret the meanings of built works to assist contemporary planners, designers, craftspeople and future historians.

 Provide intensive research into under-explored areas that can lead to increased knowledge, enhanced understanding of heritage and better preservation practice.

 Membership is open to a broad range of professionals in construction-related disciplines, including those involved in the planning, development, design, construction, preservation and operation of buildings and engineering infrastructure.
 Through local, national and international meetings, through print and electronic publications, and through advocacy efforts for expanded scholarly insights into natural and human-created environments, CHSA members are engaged in the emerging field.

 The Construction History Society of America (CHSA) was organized in May 2007 as a branch of the Construction History Society (CHS), based in the United Kingdom.
 Since its inception, CHSA has hosted six biennial meetings: in Atlanta (2008), Philadelphia (2010), Boston (2012), Minneapolis (2014), Austin, Texas (2016) and a 10th anniversary meeting in Seattle in 2017.
 Our most recent 2018 biennial meeting was held in May 2018 at the University of Maryland / College Park.

-Members of the CHSA receive a quarterly newsletter focusing on American construction history, as well as full benefits of membership of the UK CHS: Construction History, a scholarly journal and the leading international publication in its field, the CHS magazine, and links to scholars in the field worldwide.
+Members of the CHSA receive a quarterly newsletter focusing on American construction history, as well as full benefits of membership of the Construction History Society, based in the United Kingdom including Construction History, a scholarly journal and the leading international publication in its field and links to scholars in the field worldwide.
 CHSA members also received discounted registration to CHSA-sponsored events.